United States Government Fur Trade Factory System: Background

 The United States had inherited the concept of government regulation of Indian trade from Britain.
 Continental Congress outlawed unlicensed trade with the Indian Nations in 1776 and the Confederation Congress added stricter regulations in 1786.
 Indian agents were only to issue licenses to citizens whose moral characters were vouched for by the appropriate governors.
 The licenses were issued for one year periods only and cost $500 per period.
 A bond of $5,000 had to be given to ensure compliance with alcohol and firearms rules.
 Subsequent Nonintercourse Acts of 1790, 1793, 1796 and 1802 modified these laws.
 Licence fees were eliminated, lighter penalties were introduced for non-observance of regulations and the moral character clause was removed.

-Jay Treaty of 1794 gave British subjects the right to acquire licenses for trading on United States territory.
-Treaty of Ghent 1815 did not renew the right of the British to follow the trade across the international border and the guaranteed access to the Mississippi River that was granted them in the Jay Treaty.
+The Jay Treaty of 1794 gave British subjects the right to acquire licenses for trading on United States territory.
+The Treaty of Ghent 1815 did not renew the right of the British to follow the trade across the international border and the guaranteed access to the Mississippi River that was granted them in the Jay Treaty.
 Through the lobbying of John Jacob Astor, Congress in 1816 outright banned foreigners from the fur trade other than in a subordinate capacity.